Pest plants or weeds are a threat to our native plants and animals. Find out about the programmes we have to help keep these problem plants in check.

 The five weeds we control at no cost to you are:

-If you have any of these pests on your property, contact us and we will control it at no cost.
+If you have any of these weeds on your property, we can send someone to remove them for free.

 Boundary Weed Control